ArindomSharma76/Eyes-nose-and-smile-detection/README.md

-# Eyes-nose-and-smile-detection
-Guwahati IIT ML Workshop
+# Guwahati IIT ML Workshop projects

+<h3>1.
+Eyes, Nose and smile detection in a given photo.
+2. Number plate detection in a given photo.
+3. Real time Eyes, Nose and smile detection.</h3>